funktor/funktor.github.io/_posts/2025-02-20-probabilistic-forecasting.markdown

 One might say that the median is a more accurate representation but in practical scenarios `99th percentile is more useful` because the supply or buffer we need to procure to cater all the demand is captured by the 99th percentile and thus ensure that demand will not exceed supply.

-Another interesting distribution commonly used in forecasting is the Tweedie Distribution.
+Another interesting distribution commonly used in forecasting is the **Tweedie Distribution**.
 We will not go into the details of it but you can find some good readings about it in the suggested readings section.

 ## Suggested Readings
 1. [A guide to generating probability distributions with neural networks](https://medium.com/hal24k-techblog/a-guide-to-generating-probability-distributions-with-neural-networks-ffc4efacd6a4)